ZMedia Purwodadi

 • Expectations for responsible digital behaviour

-Consistency across classrooms helps students internalise boundaries.
+Consistency across classrooms helps students assimilate boundaries.

 2. Teach Digital Self-Regulation Skills